 11.10 Except for the Parties, no person shall have any right under the Contracts (Rights of Third Parties) Act 1999 to enforce any of the terms of the Contract.

-11.11 The Provider shall affect and maintain comprehensive insurance cover in respect of all risks that may be incurred by them in the performance of this Contract including Public Liability Insurance, Employers Liability Insurance, to comply with statutory requirements, and Professional Indemnity Insurance
+11.11 The Provider shall affect and maintain comprehensive insurance cover in respect of all risks that may be incurred by them in the performance of this Contract including Public Liability Insurance, Employers Liability Insurance, to comply with statutory requirements, and Professional Indemnity Insurance.

 11.12 Notices given under the Contract shall be given in writing to the address of each party set out in the PO and shall be served (i) by delivery by hand to the receiving Party, effecting immediate service, (ii) by post, effecting service on the second Business Day after posting, (iii) by email, effecting service either after seven hours after the sent time if within accepted Business Hours or on the following Business Day.